OpenFunction/OpenFunction/docs/proposals/202111_unified_access_entry.md

 to access the Function.

 ### Plan B

-Firstly, create a service such as `openfunction` in the namespace which ingress controller be in such as `ingress-nginx`, the endpoints of the service are the ingress controller pod.
+Step 1: Create a service named `openfunction` in the same namespace as the ingress controller, for example `ingress-nginx`.
+The endpoints of the service are the ingress controller pod.

-Secondly, all Functions in the same namespace will use the same ingress.
+Step 2: All functions in the same namespace will use the same ingress.
-The Function operator will add a corresponding `path` to the ingress when the Function created, and update the `path` when the Function updated.
+The function controller will add a corresponding `path` to the ingress whenever the function is created, and update the `path` whenever the function is updated.

 The ingress looks like this.